Which place is cheaper, Athens or Chania?

 Athens has a larger population, and is about 10 times larger than the population of Chania.
 When comparing the sizes of Chania and Athens, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Athens and Chania during the summer are popular places to visit.
+Many travelers come to Chania for the beaches, snorkeling, the hiking, the city activities, and the family-friendly experiences.
 Also, many visitors come to Athens in the summer for the city activities and the family-friendly experiences.

 Chania is around the same temperature as Athens in the summer.
-The temperature in Chania is usually 26°C (80°F) in July, and Athens stays around 27°C (81°F).
+The daily temperature in Chania averages around 26°C (80°F) in July, and Athens fluctuates around 27°C (81°F).